skrattaren/apf.rst/apf.rst

   E. Coyote uses in his attempts to capture the Roadrunnner is purchased from Acme.

-  One of my proofreaders tells me he has a Pink Floyd "`Dark Side of the Moon`_" t-shirt manufactured by ACME.
+  One of my proofreaders tells me he has a Pink Floyd **Dark Side of the Moon** t-shirt manufactured by ACME.
 Make of that what you will.

 - [p.
 14/11] "The harp was fresh and bright and already it sang like a bell."